mayank698/Python_projects/CodingBlocks/Readme.md

 - [Tkinter] - awesome GUI creator
 - [MySQL] - For managing database

-And of course Employee management system itself is open source with a [public repository][dill] on GitHub.
+And of course Employee management system itself is open source with a public repository. on GitHub.

 ## Installation